MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-single-sign-on.md

 <summary><b>Bot project
 </b></summary>

-#### Set up the AAD redirects
+#### Set up the Azure AD redirects

 1. Move the `auth/bot/public` folder to `bot/src`.
 This folder contains HTML pages that the bot application hosts.
-When single sign-on flow is initiated with AAD, AAD redirects the user to the HTML pages.
+When single sign-on flow is initiated with Azure AD, it redirects the user to the HTML pages.
 1. Modify your `bot/src/index` to add the appropriate `restify` routes to HTML pages.

     ```ts